 The hot dog – an iconic American food if there ever was one.
-Right up there with apple pie and fast food restaurants, Americans consume 20 billion hot dogs a year.
+As they do with apple pie and fast food restaurants, Americans consume copious amounts of hot dogs a year – around 20 billion, in fact.
 Despite their undeniable popularity, it seems there is no end to the jokes targeting innocent hot dogs and what may, or may not, be hidden inside their tubular depths.
 And famous or not, most people have only the vaguest idea about where hot dogs got their start, or even what specifically differentiates a hot dog from other types of sausage.

 The Origins of Hot Dogs